-Telegram vs. Signal vs. WhatsApp: Which is best for you?
+With Telegram, Signal, and WhatsApp — which is best for you?

 You'll notice that Signal and WhatsApp look to offer similar customization options on paper, but when it comes to how some of these things are implemented, Telegram goes the extra mile to put more control in your hands.

-You can use basic light/dark modes for your theme, but if that's not enough, you can also customize the background and message bubble colors to virtually anything you can think of.
+You can use basic light/dark modes for your theme, but if that's not enough, you can also customize the background and message bubble colors to virtually anything you can imagine.
 You also have incredibly granular control over your messages' text size, with Telegram giving you a slider that ranges between 12 and 30.

+Most recently, Telegram took some of WhatsApp's best customization features.
+For instance, it lets you theme individual chats instead of the whole app or send interactive emoji with full-screen effects.

 Signal

 By comparison, Signal's customization options are a lot less impressive.
 You can change the app's theme, but only to a light or dark mode.
-You're able to adjust message text size, though you're limited to four pre-set options.
+You can adjust message text size, though you're limited to four pre-set options.
+You can add custom Signal sticker packs, but so can Telegram.
 Similar functionality is there, just in a lesser capacity.

-Some users may be perfectly fine with the customization features Signal provides, but compared to Telegram, it is objectively weaker.
+Some users are perfectly fine with the customization features Signal provides, but it is objectively weaker compared to Telegram.

-You'll find a Chat menu within the WhatsApp settings page to customize your time within the app, but similar to Signal, the customization available to you is limited.
+You'll find a Chat menu within the WhatsApp settings page to customize your time within the app, but the customization available to you is limited, similar to Signal.
 Theming is restricted to just light and dark modes.
-You can change the wallpaper behind your conversations and adjust your font size using three options — small, medium, and large.
+You can change the wallpaper behind your conversations and adjust your font size using small, medium, and large options.

 Unfortunately, there's really not much else to say beyond that.

-Best Customization: Telegram
+Best customization: Telegram

-If you want a messaging app that lets you put your own personal touch on just about everything, you'll feel right at home with Telegram.
-With customization tools that go far beyond what Signal and WhatsApp provide, it's the clear winner for this category.
+If you want a messaging app that lets you put your personal touch on almost everything, you'll feel right at home with Telegram.
+With customization tools beyond what Signal and WhatsApp provide, it's the clear winner for this category.

 Chat features